Paulding County, Ohio

 Paulding County is a county located in the U.S. state of Ohio.
-As of the 2020 census, the population was about 18,806.
+As of the 2020 census, the population was 18,806.
 Its county seat is Paulding.
 The county was created in 1820 and later organized in 1839.
 It is named for John Paulding, one of the captors of Major John André in the American Revolutionary War.

 History

 The Ottawa tribe of Native Americans were the prevalent occupants of the region before Europeans arrived in North America following the 1492 expedition of Christopher Columbus.
 By 1750, however, there were Miamis, Prankaahaws, Delawares, Shawnee, Kickapoos, Muscounteres, Huron, Weas, Wyandotts and Mohawks.

 Under the Northwest Ordinance of 1787, the Continental Congress opened what is now Ohio, Indiana, Illinois, Michigan, and Wisconsin to settlement.
 However, the Treaty of Paris that ended the American Revolution in 1783 allowed the British to remain in the Northwest Territory until matters were resolved with the Indians.
 General Washington sent General "Mad" Anthony Wayne to subdue the native population.
 He built a series of forts, including Fort Brown, located between Charloe and Melrose.
 In order to defend against Indian ambush, he cut a swath of woods a mile wide, known as the Wayne Trace.
 His campaign culminated in a decisive 1794 victory by the Legion of the United States against Indians led by Chief Little Turtle of the nearby Maumee, Ohio in the Battle of Fallen Timbers, and signing of the Treaty of Greenville in 1795.

 Paulding County was originally part of territory set aside for Ohio's Indian people by the Treaty of Greenville, though that did not last long.
 Paulding County was organized by the legislature on April 1, 1820, from lands that were formerly part of Williams County.
 At that point, it consisted of 12 perfectly square townships.
 In 1845, Defiance County was formed from lands that were part of Williams County, plus the northern half of Auglaize Township.
 It was at this time that four sections of Emerald Township were transferred to Auglaize Township.

 Settlement of Paulding County was slow, due to the difficult living conditions.
 Farmers complained that they grew two crops a year - frogs and ice.
 Many residents suffered from the ague, a disease later determined to be malaria.
 The primary industries were based on the thick forests.
 Many timbers were floated up the Maumee River to be used as ship's masts.
 The trees were so large that one man lived in a hollow tree.
 There were also many who earned money through the winter by crafting barrel staves with an adze.